Freyadnd/Interactive-Lab-Hub/Lab 2/README.md

 Freya's feedback: I adore the cute snow animation.
 The small display nicely portrays a sense of escalating snowfall intensity by varying the falling speed of snowflakes at different heights.
 One small suggestion: it might look more natural if snowflakes could start falling at random positions in each line, and initiate a new line only after the current line is filled.

+Khiem's feedback: Sissel has the idea to count time by stacking objects one by one.
+I think this requires a great effort in drawing and animating objects in code.
+It is also quite different from many ideas I have seen in class.
+For her next iteration, I would suggest that she makes it interactive by incorporating the buttons on the minitft or the numberpad.
+One obvious example is to provide digital/analog time by pressing a button, but I think there are several other ideas.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.